lakshitha1629/graphics/README.md

 ## API Documentation
 You can find the API documentation [here](https://github.com/tensorflow/graphics/blob/master/tensorflow_graphics/g3doc/api_docs/python/tfg.md).

+## Compatibility
+TensorFlow Graphics is fully compatible with the latest stable release of TensorFlow, tf-nightly, and tf-nightly-2.0-preview.
+All the functions are compatible with graph and eager execution.

 ## Colab tutorials
 To help you get started with some of the functionalities provided by TF Graphics, some Colab notebooks are available below and roughly ordered by